chicagoedt/team-air-suas-2023/CONVENTIONS.md

 Branch from main to contribute.
 Branch names should have an appropriate prefix (usually test/, feat/ or fix/) and under 4 words and 20 characters.
 They should be all lowercase with dashes '-' in between words.

+For example:

-- test/branch-name
+- `test/branch-name`
-- feat/branch-name
+- `feat/branch-name`
-- fix/branch-name
+- `fix/branch-name`

 ### Commits

-Commits in the branch can be whatever you want, but when you merge to main, you should squash your commits to just the prefix and a short description (the branch name works).
-Add more detail on what you did in the body of the commit.
+Commits in the branch can be whatever you want, but when you merge to main, you should squash your commits to just the prefix and a short description (like the branch name).

 For example:

-branch: `feat/add-new-objects`
+`git branch feat/add-new-objects`

-commit: `feat: add new objects`
+`git commit -m "feat: add new objects"`

-If there was extra detail I needed to add to the commit, the whole commit would look like this:
+If you have changed a lot in one commit that you want to detail, you can just type `git commit` and git will open up a file for you to edit.
+The first line of the file should be the short commit message with the prefix.
+The second line should be blank.
+And the remaining lines can be whatever you need to explain what you changed.

+For example:

+`git commit`

+...

 ```
 feat: add objects to winch